-Students can go to Southern's Main Web Page \rightarrow Quick links \rightarrow Technology, to request Technical service and assistance 24 hours/7 days a week.
+Students can go to Southern's Main Web Page \rightarrow Current Students \rightarrow Technology Services, to request Technical service and assistance 24 hours/7 days a week.
 The student may also sign up for Southern Alerts and view Tech tips at this location as well.